 Rachel Carnahan

-Rachel is a skilled project manager with extensive experience managing large-scale, multi-faceted health care-related projects and surveys.
+Rachel is a skilled Project Management Professional (PMP) with extensive experience leading complex health care–related projects and surveys.
 Rachel’s responsibilities include managing all aspects of a project; developing and managing schedules and budgets; facilitating OMB and IRB approvals; identifying potential challenges and developing proposed solutions; weekly and monthly reporting; directing project teams; authoring memos and reports for delivery to clients; and developing and managing study protocols.

 Quick Links